The Hollow (TV series)

-The Hollow is a Canadian animated adventure mystery series created by Vito Viscomi.
+The Hollow is a Canadian animated adventure mystery television series created by Vito Viscomi.
 The series premiered on Netflix on June 8, 2018.
 Its second season aired on May 8, 2020.
 On August 31, 2020, the series was cancelled.

 Plot

 Season 1

 Adam, Mira, and Kai are three teenagers who awaken in a room with no memories of themselves or each other; the only clue to their identities are their names written on small slips of paper in their pockets.
 After emerging from an underground bunker they find themselves in a deep forest and venture forth to discover who they are and how to get home.

 Along the way, they encounter a strange character that they call "Weirdie" or "the Weird Guy", who teleports them to different regions whenever they ask 'help please'.
-Each region, however, harbors dangers and obstacles that the group struggle to overcome, while also discovering that they each possess superpowers; Adam has both super strength and agility, Mira can communicate with animals, breathe underwater, and swim like a mermaid, and Kai can cast and manipulate fire, as well as being a technical whiz.
+Each region, however, harbors dangers and obstacles that the group struggle to overcome, while also discovering that they each possess superpowers; Adam has both super strength and agility, Mira can communicate with animals, breathe underwater, and swim like a mermaid, and Kai can cast and manipulate fire, as well as being a technical savant.

-The trio encounters a large, talking tree who offers to send them home if they can retrieve a stolen branch of hers that has been turned in to a dangerous weapon called the Ishibo.
+The trio encounters a large, talking tree who offers to send them home if they can retrieve a stolen branch of hers that has been turned into a dangerous weapon called the Ishibo.
 While attempting to retrieve it, they also encounter another trio of teens: Vanessa, Reeve and Skeet; each with their own superpowers who compete with them for possession of the Ishibo.

 Regardless of the trials and setbacks that follow, the trio emerges victorious over their rivals and claim the Ishibo.
 However, Adam's theory that they are in a virtual reality game is confirmed by Weirdie who warns them that the glitches they have seen are a sign that the game's code is corrupted and is on the verge of crashing, and that they must quickly escape the game.

 After returning the Ishibo to the Iron Tree, she enables them to enter a region where they must fight a dragon.
 After the dragon's defeat, they enter a portal in the building the dragon was guarding.
 Once through the portal, they wind up in the same room they started in, except for the fact that there was a green button.
 They press it, and exit the game, waking up in a VR tournament (filmed as live-action) where they are greeted by the Weirdie (revealed to be the show's host) and cheered by the live audience for winning the game, "The Hollow."
 However, as the rival team wakes up, Kai notices Vanessa's eye slightly glitching.